Ceciliamoller/ClothCast/README.md

 # 🧥 Clothcast

-Clothcast is a small weather-based clothing assistant.
+Clothcast is a small weather-based clothing recommender.
 You enter a city and get a suggestion for what to wear based on the current weather there.

 It is built using real-time weather data from the Norwegian Meteorological Institute (MET) and coordinates from OpenStreetMap.